sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 It interweaves a series of connected stories as seven people confront the mysteries of their past in order to understand their future, revealing how patterns of secrets, love and abandonment are passed on.

 This award winning play received its European premiere at the Almeida Theatre, London, in May 2009.
-Andrew Bovell is a celebrated Australian writer, best known for S*peaking In Tongues* and Baz Baz Luhrmann’s *Strictly Ballroom*.
+Andrew Bovell is a celebrated Australian writer, best known for S*peaking in Tongues* and Baz Baz Luhrmann’s *Strictly Ballroom*.

 **SPECIAL OFFER:** book a ticket to *When the Rain Stops Falling* and a ticket to *[The Mystery of Edwin Drood](https://sedos.co.uk/shows/2022-the-mystery-of-edwin-drood)* in one transaction and receive 10% off.